sandinmyjoints/requests-review/review.rst

 APIs for Humans
 ---------------

-Humans are not computers [#]_, and vice versa, yet humans want to use computers to do some important things better and faster than they can do without them.
+Reitz's slogan is "APIs for humans."
+This is an ambitious, worthwhile, and impossible goal.
+Humans are not computers [#]_, and vice versa.
+Yet humans want to use computers to do some important things better and faster than they can do without them.

-Think people have trouble communicating with each other?
+Think people of, say, different genders, or different cultures, have trouble communicating with each other?
 Try communicating with a machine.
 You have.
 You do.
 It gives you trouble.

-Reitz's slogan is "APIs for humans."
-This is an ambitious, worthwhile, and impossible goal.

 A motivation that runs throughout the short history of programming is making it easier for humans to tell computers what to do, but ultimately we still end up